Already earned 12+ college credits?

 Transfer students from non-regionally accredited Florida institutions that follow the state common course numbering system may have a limited number of courses articulated.
 Visit the Florida Department of Education website for details.

-All transfer work is evaluated first by the Office of Undergraduate Admissions to determine overall acceptance of credit.
+All transfer work is evaluated first by the Undergraduate Admissions office to determine overall acceptance of credit.
 The credits transferred may or may not apply toward your specific degree program, so speak with an advisor to learn more about how your credits will apply towards your degree program.

 Checking the Status of your Transfer Articulation: